-Please be mindful that students and staff are working on campus.
+As you move around campus, please keep in mind that students and staff are working on campus.
 Take care not to disrupt them and only photograph people if you have permission.
-Some specialist facilities and teaching spaces can only be viewed from outside; please don't try to enter locked or occupied spaces.
+Some specialist facilities and teaching spaces can only be viewed from outside so please don't try to enter locked or occupied spaces.

 1. Building 1, UTS Tower

 The Tower (Building 1) is the largest and tallest UTS campus building, with 27 occupied levels.
 Now more than 40 years old, it has a long and varied history.

 - Originally a hub of teaching and learning, the Tower is now mostly used by UTS admin and support staff.
 Teaching spaces have moved to medium-rise buildings where it’s easier to move large numbers of students using stairs and escalators, as well as lifts.

 - This lobby holds many campus events, including Orientation events and activity days, and our Students Association puts on free meals for students here – the Bluebird brekkie bar and Night Owl noodles.

 - The Great Hall on level 5 hosts UTS graduations and special events, such as the UTS fashion show where design students showcase their work each year to industry and the general public.